evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 -------------------------

 For both of these I used the React library.
-Despite it's ecosystem being rather bulky, a standalone React library is still pretty lean.
+Despite it's ecosystem being rather bulky, standalone React is still pretty lean and highly optimized.

 For both of these frameworks, I simply created a middleware that checks if the body is a React node, and if so use React's  [renderToStaticMarkup][16] to do